linode/docs/docs/applications/ansible/getting-started-with-ansible.md

 ## About Ansible

-The drudge work of administering Lindoes: setting up a server, and especially multiple servers, keeping them all updated, pushing changes out to them, copying files, etc. Things can get complicated and time consuming very quickly, but it doesn't have to be that way. _[Ansible](http://www.ansible.com/home)_ is a very helpful tool that allows you to create groups of machines, describe how those machines should be configured or what actions should be taken on them, and issue all of these commands from a central location.
+The drudge work of administering Linodes: setting up a server, and especially multiple servers, keeping them all updated, pushing changes out to them, copying files, etc. Things can get complicated and time consuming very quickly, but it doesn't have to be that way. *[Ansible](http://www.ansible.com/home)* is a very helpful tool that allows you to create groups of machines, describe how those machines should be configured or what actions should be taken on them, and issue all of these commands from a central location.
 It uses simple SSH, and so nothing is required to be installed on the machines you are targeting, needing only Ansible's installed files on your main control machine (can even be your laptop!).
 It is a simple solution to a complicated problem.

-In this guide you will be introduced to the basic of Ansible, and will get it installed and up and running.
+In this guide you will be introduced to the basics of Ansible, and will get it installed and up and running.
 By the end of this guide, you'll have the tools needed to turn a brand new Linode VPS into a simple web server (Apache, MySQL, PHP), easily replicatable and adjustable.
 (And why not go ahead and try it?
 With Linode's hourly billing you can experiment with this guide for just a few cents.)

 ## Installation

-Ansible only needs to be installed on the _control machine_, or the machine from which you will be running commands.
+Ansible only needs to be installed on the *control machine*, or the machine from which you will be running commands.
 This will likely be your laptop or other computer from which you frequently access your server, or it may be a centralized server in more complicated setups.

 Make sure that you have Python 2.x available on the control machine (Ansible is not compatible with Python 3, nor can you use Windows as the control machine).
 You can easily [build Ansible from source](https://github.com/ansible/ansible) as is frequently done, or you can install the latest stable packages using the proper command below.